meck93/evote-crypto/src/ec-elgamal/curve-config.md

-# Adding curve25519 (in Weierstrass form) to Elliptic Library
+# curve25519 (in Weierstrass form)

-We need to add curve25519 in Weierstrass form manually to the elliptic library since the required pull request has not been merged yet.

-To add the curve, do the following:

-- copy the configuration code below in to the file: `/node_modules/elliptic/lib/elliptic/curves.js`
-- now, `curve25519-weier` can be instantiated via:
+For more details about this curve, please see the `README` in the root folder.

+In any case, this curve can be used like any other curve in the elliptic package.
+See the examples below.

 ```javascript
 const curve = new EC('curve25519-weier')